-In the countless decisions it takes to bring a website to life, your business goals will often face off against your users’ expectations.
+In the countless decisions it takes to bring a website or digital product to life, your business goals will often face off against your users’ expectations.
 How can you find the happy medium between achieving your business goals and creating a pleasant experience for website visitors?

 Imagine there’s a doughnut shop on your drive to work.
 The shop has pretty good doughnuts, so you stop in often.
 Then one day you see a dancing, costumed guy with a spinning sign waving people into the parking lot.
 “Mildly annoying,” you think, “but I bet that’s a good way to grab more customers.”

 The next day the same guy is there, but now he’s blasting bagpipes, stopping traffic, and pounding on your window.
 How long would it take for you to stop visiting the doughnut shop, or take a new route altogether?

-In this post, we’ll take a look at a few bells and whistles business owners like to include on their website in the interest of increasing conversions, shopping cart totals, solidifying branding, and so on.
+In this post, we’ll take a look at a few bells and whistles business owners like to include on their website in the interest of improving conversions, increasing shopping cart totals, solidifying branding, and so on.
 We’ll also explore how these efforts often frustrate users and lead to distrust.
-Then we’ll examine alternatives to including these features that offer a balance between business goals and user expectations.
+Finally, we’ll cover how to test and execute feature ideas that offer a balance between business goals and user expectations.